beneadie/Piper_TTS_API/README.md

 # Documentation

-1. Setting Up an AWS S3 Bucket - https://docs.aws.amazon.com/AmazonS3/latest/userguide/GetStartedWithS3.html
-Step 1: Create an AWS Account
+### Step 1: Create an AWS Account
 If you don’t already have an AWS account, sign up at AWS.
+Setting Up an AWS S3 Bucket - https://docs.aws.amazon.com/AmazonS3/latest/userguide/GetStartedWithS3.html

-Step 2: Create an S3 Bucket
+### Step 2: Create an S3 Bucket
 Log in to the AWS Management Console.

 Navigate to the S3 service.